emehrkay/gremlinpy/README.md

     g.bound_params # {'GP_III_1': 12, 'GP_III_2': 'arg'}
 ```

-> Take a closer look at the second example as there are two things going on: the last parameter passed to the has function is automatically bound and if you want the value to be quoted in the resulting Gremlin string, you __MUST__ double quote it in Python.

 __FunctionRaw__: Works as `Function` but does not prepend the dot before the function name.

 ```python